 It is located east of Parwan Province, south of Panshir Province, north of Kabul Province, northwest of Logman Province.

 Kapisa has Seven Districts.

 The main source of income for people who lived in Kapisa was farming.
 The pomegranates were a special breed because they had such small seeds.
-There was also a lot of wheat and corn crops through out Kapisa.
+There were also a lot of wheat and corn crops throughout Kapisa.
 They also had a problem with poppy crops (heroine).
 The people who lived in Kapisa still lived in a very rudimentary way.
-They lived in mud huts and at the end of the harvest the thing I remember most was all the corn laid out on the roof to dry.
+They lived in mud huts and at the end of the harvest, the thing I remember most was all the corn laid out on the roof to dry.
 It was as if I was transported back in history.
 The people of Kapisa were mainly friendly.
-Children loved to interact with us and they especially liked when I would take off my helmet and show them my long blonde hair.
+Children loved to interact with us and they especially liked it when I would take off my helmet and show them my long blonde hair.